AndreBaltazar8/ablac/docs/toolchain.md

 Compile-time build definitions may register additional program nodes through the versioned compiler API.
 After the root succeeds, `build` drains the bounded graph in declaration order; a requested program may add further nodes.
-This mechanism is target- and framework-neutral—the compiler executes program and artifact requests, while libraries own Android, WASM, MVC, RPC, or packaging policy.
-The initial executable slice and its remaining transaction/target work are documented in `docs/programmable-builds.md`.
+This mechanism is target- and framework-neutral—the compiler executes program, artifact, and bounded external-target requests, while libraries own Android, WASM, MVC, RPC, or packaging policy.
+The Android arm64 shared-library proof and remaining transaction/ABI work are documented in `docs/programmable-builds.md`.

 Long-lived builds additionally retain a module snapshot store in pure Abla.
 Each snapshot atomically associates source text, scanned import edges, two